 The MPMG brand has become synonymous with excellence, innovation, passion, and service to the arts.
-For two years running (2015 and 2016), the company has been recognized by Business in Vancouver as one of BC’s top communications firms and by the Georgia Straight as Vancouver’s best PR agency.
-It is also a recipient of the BC Marketing Association Excellence Award for its strengths in innovative, full-service marketing and communications.
+The company has been recognized by Business in Vancouver as one of BC’s top communications firms and by the Georgia Straight as Vancouver’s best PR agency.
+MPMG is also a recipient of the BC Marketing Association Excellence Award for its strengths in innovative, full-service marketing and communications.

 Brian Paterson is MPMG’s senior strategist and go-to guy for all things digital.
 A classically trained actor, Brian discovered a broader stage for his talents by marrying his intimate knowledge of the arts with his skill and passion for marketing.

 Brian’s strong technical understanding of online and social media tools enables him to develop cost-effective and high-impact marketing solutions for his clients.
 As an artist, he understands how audiences make their decisions about consuming cultural content.
 As a professional marketer, he knows how to integrate this knowledge into informative and compelling campaigns that resonate within Vancouver’s dynamic arts scene.

 He is a strong advocate of the value of new media as a platform for marketing the arts, ensuring that his clients benefit from the low cost and high audience reach that digital components contribute to broad-based promotional campaigns.
 Clients who have welcomed Brian’s insight include Bard on the Beach, Knowledge Network, Victoria Symphony, STOMP, the David Suzuki Foundation, and Vancouver International Film Festival.

 A writer from a young age, Angela Poon knows the power of a captivating story.
 Having parlayed her early love of storytelling and performance into a career as a journalist and communications professional, Angela applies her innate sense of narrative to MPMG’s many diverse clients.